wwwjames/activemq/ReadMe-AMQ-9359-wwwjames.md

 ## Setup

-Using manually installed and aliased maven 3.9.x since its required for ActiveMQ and Java 17 to compile.
+Using manually installed maven 3.9.x since its required for ActiveMQ and Java 17 to compile.
-Maven 3.9.x is manually installed since its not included with apt.

 Also using `jenv` to manage JDKs.

 ```
 $ jenv shell 17
-$ mvn-39 -DskipTests clean install
+$ mvn -DskipTests clean install
 ```

 **NOTE:** See ~/.profile for details, had to modify for jenv shell to work with new logins